 Changing presentation of seizures with aging: clinical and etiological factors - DeToledo JC,.University of Miami, USA.
 Background: The historically higher incidence of seizures in children has changed, the elderly now have a higher incidence than any age-group, 2-3 times of that found in children.
 Classical teachings on etiologies, clinical presentation and progression of seizures are based on observations of a younger population and need to be revised in view of features unique to this age-group.

 The etiological factors that influence sexual offending.

 Abstract: The present study investigates childhood victimization, early exposure to pornography, and victim empathy as predictors of number and type of victims selected.
 Offender empathy was assessed using victim- and abuse-specific measures.

 factors of attention-deficit/hyperactivity disorder and suicidal behavior: a

 population-based study in Sweden.
 Ljung T, Chen Q, Lichtenstein P,

 Larsson H. JAMA Psychiatry.
-2014 Aug;71(8):958-64.

 CONCLUSIONS AND RELEVANCE: Attention-deficit/hyperactivity disorder is associated with an increased risk of both attempted and completed suicide.
 The pattern of familial risks across different levels of relatedness suggests that shared genetic factors are important for this association.
-This is an important first step toward identifying the underlying mechanisms for the risk of suicidal behavior in patients with attention-deficit/hyperactivity disorder and suggests that individuals with attention-deficit/hyperactivity disorder and their family members are important targets for suicide prevention and treatment.